How to co-wash 4c hair

 Do you believe that I did not know about co-washing until recently?
 All my mother taught me was to wash my hair as rarely as possible and when I do to use shampoo.
 LOL.

 So you can imagine how excited and frustrated I was when I heard about this option.
-But before we get to how to co-wash 4c hair, let’s discuss why you should co-wash natural hair?
+So today, I figured I’d share how to co-wash 4c hair.

 What is co-washing?